fabian.muniesa [at] mines-paristech.fr

 Welcome to my personal homepage.
 My professional profile at the CSI website is here (in French) and here (in English).
 You will find a PDF version of my CV here (and you can see how I look like here, here or here, also here).

-I am a researcher at the Centre de Sociologie de l'Innovation (CSI), within Mines ParisTech (formerly Ecole des Mines de Paris).
+I am a researcher at the Centre de Sociologie de l'Innovation (CSI), a research center of Mines ParisTech (formerly Ecole des Mines de Paris, now also part of Paris Sciences et Lettres and a member of i3).
 I am also an external faculty affiliate at the Center on Organizational Innovation at Columbia University, at the Center for the Study of Invention and Social Process at Goldsmiths, and at the International University College of Turin.
 I have a degree in sociology from the Universidad Complutense de Madrid.
 I also followed there an MSc program (at the Departamento de Cambio Social).
 I joined the social sciences laboratory at France Télécom R&D in Paris (formerly Centre National d'Etudes des Télécommunications) in 1999 as a PhD student.
 I defended my PhD thesis at the Ecole des Mines de Paris in 2003, and joined the Department of Information Systems at the London School of Economics for a post-doctoral research fellowship.
 Subsequently, I joined the Centre de Sociologie de l'Innovation with an international grant from the Ville de Paris.
 My current, permanent position is of "maître de recherche" (senior researcher, professorial level) at the Ecole des Mines de Paris.
 My main teaching activity is at the Ecole des Mines de Paris, where I teach a course on the sociology of markets (course S9525) for the third year students of the engineering programme.
-I am involved in other teaching activities, which include the ISIGE's master programme in environmental engineering and management and the "mapping controversies" course, also at the Ecole des Mines de Paris (course C9301).
+I am involved in other teaching activities, which include the ISIGE's master programme in environmental engineering and management.
 Other teaching collaborations include special-purpose seminars such as the Organizing Agents and Institutions PhD Course at the Copenhagen Business School or the MSc in Comparative Law, Economics and Finance at the International University College of Turin.
 I also act as a co-supervisor for a number of PhD candidates at the CSI, and I co-direct the CSI doctoral research workshop.
 I am also the executive director of the Observatory for Responsible Innovation at Mines ParisTech.
 I am currently the principal investigator of the ERC research project PERFORMABUSINESS.
-And I'm in the editorial board of Valuation Studies.
+And I'm one of the editors of Valuation Studies.

 My primary research fields are science and technology studies and economic sociology.
 Most of my earlier focus is on the social studies of finance.
 My main research topics in this area are trading technologies and the automation of financial markets.
 This includes work on the automation of the Paris Bourse (the main topic of my PhD dissertation), on trading room telephony and on back-office management.
 My work in this area primarily aims at analysing the role of technical devices in the shaping of markets and at contributing to an empirical, pragmatist approach to the study of calculation.
 I am also interested in the sociology of economics, and in the study of economic experimental practices.
 My research interests also include the sociology of quantification, cultures of performance and transparency in management, the sociology of testing, the social studies of architecture and responsibility in innovation.
 Further research projects include the study of performativity in business education, management consulting and entrepreneurial finance.
 I also provide consultancy on these and similar topics to public sector institutions and to private organizations, and I participate in policy-oriented initiatives.